Davide-Zamboni/CSI_Complete_Guide/README.md

 Make sure to have the server running,

 ## CSV Generator
-It generates a CSV file from a provided .pcap file with csi data (It may need some adjustments to work properly).
+It generates a CSV file from a provided .pcap file with csi data.
 ### Libraries
 - libpcap
 ### Usage